wongri62121111/fire_hotspot_predictor/README.md

 - Color-coded metrics for quick assessment
 - 50-point rolling window maintains readability

+# Functionalities and Test Results:
+*see images at top of README*

 ## Technical Limitations
 - Mock sensor data may not accurately represent real sensor behavior